5 threats to the global economy in 2022 | DW | 29.12.2021

 The global economy recovered strongly in 2021 from its pandemic lows, only to lose some of its steam in the second half thanks to fresh pandemic outbreaks, supply chain bottlenecks, labor shortages and a slow rollout of COVID-19 vaccines, especially in low-income developing countries.

-The slowing recovery prompted economists at the International Monetary Fund (IMF) and the 38-member Organisation for Economic Co-operation and Development (OECD) to slightly trim their global growth forecasts for the year in October and December respectively.
+The slowing recovery prompted economists at the International Monetary Fund (IMF) and the 38-member Organization for Economic Cooperation and Development (OECD) to slightly trim their global growth forecasts for the year in October and December respectively.

-They, however, maintained their outlook for the next year but warned that COVID variants could derail growth and stressed the need to swiftly vaccinate a vast majority of the global population.
+They, however, maintained their outlook for 2022 but warned that COVID variants could derail growth.
+They stressed the need to swiftly vaccinate a vast majority of the global population.

 While the pandemic remains a big risk to global growth, it's not the only threat that is likely to keep investors on their toes in 2022.